priendeau/Fnct.d/README.rst

 for lacking File-type detection.
 Today's being totally ignored, Unix topology was initially come with the application file where it's configration can perform a fast way to recognize the format...
 Having it on screen, it's detection behave with on-sight display and were ignored from Scripter.
-Good Practice from this moment imply renaming file without extension into know one...
+Good Practice at this moment it imply renaming file without extension into know one...

 This FileNameConversion function had some root inside Original lib from fnct.d three